ShimantoRahman/empulse/docs/guide/user_defined_value_metric.rst

-The biggest difference between the Maximum Profit function :func:`empulse.metrics.mp` and the Expected Maximum Profit function :func:`empulse.metrics.emp` is that the latter requires the user to define a weighted probability density function (PDF) of the joint distribution of the benefits and costs.
+The biggest difference between the Maximum Profit function :func:`empulse.metrics.mp` and the Expected Maximum Profit function :func:`empulse.metrics.emp` is that the latter requires the user to define a weighted probability density function (PDF) of the joint distribution of the stochastic benefits and costs.
 The weighted PDF is defined as the product of the PDF and the step size of the benefits and costs.

 In the case of customer churn, there is only one stochastic variable,